A career as a hydrologist would suit you if you're good at interpreting data and are interested in the environment and sustainability

 Contact individual institutions for course information and further details on entry requirements.

 A small number of studentship bursaries are available, in which the British Hydrological Society (BHS), in partnership with the JBA Trust, will provide between £1,500 to £2,500 towards the costs of MSc related to hydrology at a UK higher education institution.
 Applications should be made via Studentship Award Scheme.

 The Centre for Ecology and Hydrology (CEH) collaborates with universities across the UK and internationally to input scientific and supervisory expertise into PhD student projects.
 See CEH Studentships for more information.

 When choosing an undergraduate or further degree it is important to consider whether it is recognised and accredited by the professional body to which you may wish to apply for membership in the future, for example either the:

-- people skills, in order to engage with a range of different groups, e.g. planners;
+- people skills, in order to engage with a range of different groups

-Relevant experience, such as a work placement in a relevant or related field, such as hydrometrics, is recommended.
+You should try to gain relevant experience by completing a work placement in a relevant or related field, such as hydrometrics.